 This breed is the picture of balanced, powerful feline athleticism.
 Weighing a solid 3.5 to 6 kg, they have a muscular, medium-to-large build with a broad chest and strong jaws—a testament to their working roots.
-Their coat is short, dense, and crisp to the touch, requiring minimal grooming but offering excellent protection.
-While the classic silver tabby with black markings is the most iconic, the breed boasts a stunning palette of over 80 accepted colors and patterns, including brown tabby, solid white, black, blue, and many more.
-Their expressive, wide-set eyes can shine in gold, copper, green, or blue, perfectly complementing their coat.
+Their coat is short, dense, and crisp to the touch, requiring minimal professional grooming while offering excellent protection.

 The American Shorthair is more than just a cat; it's a living piece of American history wrapped in a package of purring contentment.
-Offering the perfect blend of playful engagement and serene companionship, this healthy, adaptable, and utterly charming breed has rightfully earned its place as one of America's favorite feline friends.
+Offering the perfect blend of playful engagement and serene companionship, this healthy, adaptable, and utterly charming breed has rightfully earned its place as one of the world's favorite feline friends.

-Caring for an American Shorthair is refreshingly straightforward.
-Their short coat has a moderate shedding level (3/5) and requires only weekly brushing (Grooming Needs: 2/5) to remove loose hair and distribute skin oils.
-Their moderate energy level (3/5) means they enjoy daily play sessions but are also content to lounge.
-Providing cat trees, scratching posts, and interactive toys will satisfy their need for exercise and mental stimulation.
-As a generally healthy breed, routine veterinary care and a high-quality diet are the cornerstones of their care.
+Caring for an American Shorthair is refreshingly straightforward, making them ideal for busy households.
+Their short coat has a moderate shedding level and requires only weekly brushing to remove loose hair and distribute skin oils.
+Their moderate energy level means they enjoy daily play sessions but are also content to lounge while you work.

 Get AI-powered advice about your cat's health and care.
 Enter your cat's information and start a conversation with our veterinary assistant.